 How can it be recognized?

 The disorders associated with cerebral palsy are of motor origin and are sometimes, but not systematically, accompanied by an intellectual disability.
 These are primarily sensory, perceptive and cognitive disorders.
-The presence of visual and auditory disorders, epilepsy and various musculoskeletal problems is also frequent, as well as impairment of behaviour and communication and language skills.
+The presence of visual and auditory disorders, epilepsy and various musculoskeletal problems is also frequent, as well as impairment of behavior and communication and language skills.

 Solutions supporting people with cerebral palsy

 A wide range of support products and services exist in several fields.
 They help improve the quality of life both of the patient and the natural caregivers.
 Many solutions for assistance in walking and mobility, residential adaptation or home help and comfort are available to support people with cerebral palsy.
-They seek to respond to patients’ lesser and greater needs for assistance, while providing them with comfort, independence and safety.
+They seek to respond to patients’ lesser and greater needs for assistance while providing them with comfort, independence, and safety.